Neon:PrairieLand

 Barf! 🤮 That sounds like some crappy Hallmark movie.

-It is very common in our family that when we enter the house, even after the shortest time apart, we as parents engage with our children.
+Anyway, it is very common in our family that when we enter the house, even after the shortest time apart, we engage with our children as parents.
 We talk with them.
 We hug and kiss them.
 We ask how they are doing.
 I am unashamedly affectionate and encouraging with my children.
 It is a normal, everyday part of our lives.

 Isn't this a normal family thing?!?!
 I must be naive.